 Increased estrogen levels during pregnancy usually make for a thick full head of lustrous hair.
 But shortly after childbirth, natural shedding resumes.
 In addition to post-pregnancy hair loss, some women also report changes in hair color and texture.

 Ready to Make Your Body Yours Again?
 Dr. Laverson is the San Diego Mommy Makeover Specialist

 During pregnancy, childbirth, and nursing, a woman’s body is not completely her own, but is shared.
 Most mothers happily sacrifice the integrity of their body in exchange for bearing offspring.
 But for many women, an unrecognizable post-pregnancy body and unrecoverable pre-pregnancy body stirs a sense of loss and diminished femininity.
 If you’ve experienced this loss and are ready to restore your body, you’ve come to the right place.

 Mommy Makeover plastic surgeon Dr. Steve Laverson has performed thousands of successful procedures, helping moms reclaim their bodies and feel like themselves again.
-Call 858-295-4001 to schedule your free Mommy Makeover consultation with Dr. Laverson today.
+Call 858-295-4001 or book online here to schedule your free Mommy Makeover consultation with Dr. Laverson today.